clessn/clessn-blend/Pipelines/Refiners/README.md

 clessnverse::commit_mart_table(df, datamart_df, key_column = “key”, mode = “refresh”, credentials)}
 ```

-1. Optional: add gglopt so that the refinor can create your graph.
+1. Optional: add gglopt so that the refiner can create your graph.
 You can add your ggplot to the lake with `clessn::commit_lake_item()`

 ## R enviro